 If you live, work or own property in Comstock Neighborhood (here’s a map), there’s a spot for you on the council.
 It’s not exclusive, and there are no dues or fees.

-Comstock Neighborhood Council meets the 3rd Wednesday of each month from 6 – 7:30 pm, Manito United Methodist Church at 3220 S. Grand Blvd.
+Beginning in July 2026, Comstock Neighborhood Council meets the 3rd Tuesday of each month from 6 – 7:30 pm, Manito United Methodist Church at 3220 S. Grand Blvd.
+Note: Parking and entrance located on E 32nd Ave.

 Annual neighborhood projects include: